 Termination from your job usually includes cleaning out your desk, turning in your company equipment and being walked out the door.
 It may be only after you get home you remember you have quite a bit of money in the company pension fund.
-A federally mandated program, Employee Retirement Income Security Act protects you from losing your pension even if you are fired.
+A federally mandated program, Employee Retirement Income Security Act (ERISA) protects you from losing your pension even if you are fired.

 Your pension is protected through ERISA regardless of why you were let go from your job.
 The program is in place so you can retire at the appropriate age and collect your pension from former companies, even if you have been gone for years.
 Pensions are retirement benefits provided by your employer.